Tinkerforge/doc/en/source/Software/API_Bindings_Java.rst

 Bricklets (``Tinkerforge.jar``), the source of the JAR (in ``source/``) and all available Java examples (in ``examples/``).

-The library is also avialable from the `Central Maven Repository
+The library is also available from the `Central Maven Repository
 <http://search.maven.org/#search%7Cga%7C1%7Ctinkerforge>`__.

 Testing an Example